K-S-K/ESP32-02-OLed-SSD1366/docs/Ch01_LostBits.md

 "1234"<br>"ABCD":<br>
 ![Crazy lines](Ch01_fig03.png)

-That looks more understandable.
+That looks more understandable now.
 Let's take a deeper look at the pixels.:<br>
 ![Crazy lines](Ch01_fig04.png)

 It looks cleaner now.
 Remember the documentation.
 It writes only about an 8-line (or 8-page) screen.
 Not a word about the 4-line screen.
 It seems like the controller developers developed it for the 8-line screens only, but later, display developers found out how to employ it for the different types of screens.